Design and Beam Test Results for the 2D Projective sPHENIX Electromagnetic Calorimeter Prototype: Introduction

 The sPHENIX electromagnetic calorimeter (EMCal) is a sampling calorimeter designed to measure the electrons, positrons, and photons in electromagnetic showers.
 The EMCal will also measure approximately one interaction length of hadronic showers.
 The EMCal has a coverage of $|\eta|<1.1$ and full azimuth.
-The EMCal is segmented into \emph{towers} of size $\Delta \eta \times \Delta \phi = 0.024 \times 0.024$, which sets the granularity of the calorimeter.
+The EMCal is segmented into \emph{towers} of size $\Delta \eta \times \Delta \phi = 0.024 \times 0.024$, with an approximate volume of 2.5$\times$2.5$\times$14 cm$^3$, which sets the granularity of the calorimeter.
 The towers are defined within calorimeter \emph{blocks} that consist of scintillating fibers embedded in a mix of tungsten powder and epoxy.
 Each block corresponds to a 2$\times$2 array of towers.
-Each tower is equipped with a lightguide coupled to silicon photomultipliers that collect the light from the fibers.
+Each tower is equipped with a light guide coupled to silicon photomultipliers that collect the light from the fibers.
 The blocks are distributed in 64 sectors that describe an overall cylindrical geometry concentric with the beamline and centered at the interaction point of the particle collisions.
 Each side $0<|\eta|<1.1$ has 32 sectors distributed evenly in azimuth.
 Each sector has 24 rows of blocks extending along the beamline, and each row has 4 blocks along the $\phi$ direction.
 The blocks are tapered in both $\eta$ and $\phi$, resembling a truncated pyramid, and giving a 2D projective geometry.
 The blocks are further tilted such that the fibers do not project directly at the interaction point, minimizing channeling and improving energy resolution.
+More details about the sPHENIX detector and the EMCal can be found in reference \cite{TDR}.

 The sPHENIX physics program requires an EMCal energy resolution equal or better than $16\%/\sqrt{E} \oplus 5\%$.
-More details about the sPHENIX detector and the EMCal can be found in reference \cite{TDR}.
+This requirement is motivated by the measurement of the Upsilon states through the electronic decay channel $\Upsilon~\rightarrow~e^-e^+$.
+The electrons from these Upsilon decays are expected to produce EMCal electromagnetic showers with energies of approximately 4 to 10 GeV.
+In contrast, underlying event fluctuations in central Au+Au collisions would produce a comparable measurement of approximately 320 MeV \cite{TDR}.
+The energy resolution requirement was based on the maximum energy smearing that would allow discrimination of the Upsilon states against the average underlying event fluctuations.